PlayForm/Pipe/README.md

 # [FilesPipe] 🧪

-Allows you to process files in a pipe.
+Allows you to process files in a pipe, simplifying file operations in your projects.

 ## Installation

-First, install the `FilesPipe` component like so:
+To get started with the `FilesPipe` component, follow these steps:

+### Install the `FilesPipe` package using npm:

 ```
 npm install -D -E files-pipe
 ```

-Then, create a new pipe from this component:
+### Create a new pipe instance using the following code in your Index.ts file:

 **`Index.ts`**